Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Factorisations of the -invariant

 \begin{pro} Suppose $P_1,\dots,P_r$ are the partitions associated to the branch points of a branched covering $g: \PP^1\to \PP^1$ of degree $hk$ with $k>1$.
 If all parts of $P_1$ and $P_2$ have length divisible by $k$ then \begin{enumerate} \item the covering map $g$ is the composition of two factors $g=g_2\circ g_1$ and \item the second factor $g_2$ is a cyclic branched cover of degree $k$ branched at the two branch points corresponding to $P_1,P_2$. \end{enumerate} \end{pro}

-\begin{proof} We choose a base point and $r$ closed paths around the $d$ points making up the branch locus.
+\begin{proof} We choose a base point and a geometric sequence of $r$ simple loops around the $r$ points making up the branch locus.
 Let $\sigma_1,\dots,\sigma_r$ be the permutations associated to these paths.
 We recall that the conjugacy class of $\sigma_i$ is determined by $P_i$ and does not depend on the chosen paths.
 The product of the $\sigma_i$ is the identity.
 It suffices to show that there is a decomposition of the fibre $I$ over the base point into $k$ subsets of cardinality $h$, the \emph{blocks}, such that the hypothesis of Lemma \ref{block} is met.